ayhamo/Probabilistic_Point_Estimations/README.md

 Training metric was RMSE

-Optuna optmization was done at: https://www.kaggle.com/code/ayhamo/thesis-main?scriptVersionId=242955599 for Concrete, Power and Protein, and generlized hyperparamters were picked then for all others
+Optuna optmization was done at: https://www.kaggle.com/code/ayhamo/thesis-main?scriptVersionId=242955599 for Concrete, Power and Protein, and generlized hyperparameters were picked then for all others

 ## UCI